Equateur Democratic Republic Of The Congo Travel Guide

 Closed-toe shoes shield from insects and scrapes.

 Your documents are your lifeline in Mbandaka.
 Keep them secure, organized, and accessible.
-Ensure all copies are stored in a different place from originals, and online backups exist.
+Ensure all copies are stored in a different place from originals, and electronic copies exist.

-Power supply and internet access in Mbandaka is not always dependable, making diligent arrangement for your electronics essential.
-The Democratic The nation of Congo uses Type C, D, and E power outlets.
+Power supply and internet service in Mbandaka might not be reliable, making careful planning for your electronics essential.
+The Democratic Republic of Congo uses Type C, D, and E power outlets.
 Standard voltage operates at 220-240V with a 50Hz frequency.

 Durable photographic equipment, protected from dust, humidity, rain.
 Extra batteries, memory cards.
 Be discreet with expensive items.
 (B&H Photo)